Thurstonland

-Thurstonland is a rural village in the civil parish of Kirkburton in Kirklees, West Yorkshire, England.
+Thurstonland is a village in the civil parish of Kirkburton, in Kirklees, West Yorkshire, England.
 It has a population of almost 400.

-Thurstonland Urban District was created in 1894 and merged with Farnley Tyas urban district in 1925 to form Thurstonland and Farnley Tyas Urban District.
-Both were abolished in 1938 under a County Review Order, and most of the district was merged into Kirkburton Urban District and the remainder into the Holmfirth Urban District.
+The village is on a hilltop above Brockholes, south-east of Farnley Tyas and north of Shepley.
 It is a few miles outside the borders of the Peak District National Park.

-The village is on a hilltop above Brockholes, south-east of Farnley Tyas and north of Shepley in the Huddersfield (HD4) postal district.

 The village has a public house, first school (Thurstonland Endowed First School), church, children's recreational area and cricket club.
 Apart from the pub on the southern edge of the village the other facilities are all located next to each other, at the northern edge.
 Through the hill is the Thurstonland Tunnel on the Penistone railway line, between Brockholes railway station and Stocksmoor railway station.

 Within and around the village are a number of small dairy farms that supply the surrounding area.

 History

+The name Thurstonland derives from the Old Norse Thorsteinnland meaning 'Thorsteinn's land'.